Anna looked lovely. Simply lovely.

 "Elsa, look at me!"
 Anna cried, and ice slithered up Elsa's arms as she refused to meet her younger sister's eyes.
 She took a deep breath.

-Elsa looked up and saw the heartbroken expression on Anna's face, her beautiful face, beautiful but devastated all the same.
+Elsa looked up and saw the heartbroken expression on Anna's face.

 Anna's arms trembled as she looked at her older sister incredulously.
 She wouldn't even come to her wedding!